 All the granular pair styles are part of the GRANULAR package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 These pair styles require that atoms store torque and angular velocity (omega) as defined by the atom_style.
 They also require a per-particle radius is stored.
 The sphere atom style does all of this.

-This pair style requires you to use the comm_modify vel yes command so that velocites are stored by ghost atoms.
+This pair style requires you to use the comm_modify vel yes command so that velocities are stored by ghost atoms.